erdaldalkiran/design-of-everyday-things/ch1.md

 #####Human-Centered Design

 Good design requires good communication especially from machine to person, indicating which actions are possible, what is happening, and what is about to happen.

+####Fundamental Priciples of Interaction

+Discoverability results from appropriate application of five fundamental psychological
+concepts: *affordances*, *signifiers*, *constraints*, *mappings* and *feedback*.

+#####Affordance

+An affordance is a relationship between the properties of an object and the capabilities of the agent that determines just how the object could possibly used.

+#####Signifiers

+Affordances determine what actions are possible.
+Signifiers communicate where the action should take place.

+The term signifier refers to any mark or sound, any perceivable indicator that communicates appropriate behavior to a person.